Thyroid Cancer

 Papillary

-Can often spread to the lymph nodes in the neck
+• can often spread (metastasize) to the lymph nodes in the neck

 Papillary subtypes

-Other subtypes include columnar, tall cell, insular, and diffuse sclerosing) are not as common but can grow more quickly
+• other subtypes include columnar, tall cell, insular, and diffuse sclerosing–these are not as common but can grow more quickly

 Follicular

-More common in areas where not enough iodine is consumed in your diet
+• more common in areas of the world where not enough iodine is consumed in your diet

 Hürthle cell